m3y54m/paho-mqtt-client/README.md

-# Using Paho MQTT Client to Communicate with Adafruit IO
+# Using Paho MQTT for Adafruit IO

 Install the prerequisites: